Frosthaven/cyberpunk-ff06b5-research/docs/Theories/theory-color.md

 ## Introduction

-This theory requires a basic understanding of the RGB color wheel.
-I've included it here for reference.

 Color theory is a theory by which **CD Project Red uses colors to tell a hidden story in Cyberpunk 2077**.
 The theory is based on the idea that the colors used in the game are not just for aesthetic purposes, but are furthermore used to